tracyjordan/tracyjordan.github.io/_posts/2020-05-09-labelling-as-power.md

 <h2>Posit</h2>

-<p>When another labels you, be it a therapist or someone else, this attempt to label is a function of power, an attempt to control.</p>
+<p>When another labels you, be it a therapist or someone else, this attempt to label is a function of power, a form of control.</p>

 <h2>Control of Therapist</h2>